SynthesisMod/Synthesis/README.md

 > You're under no obligation to choose a license.
 However, without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.

-However, as part of ARR, this fork does not violate any copyright laws as I have recieved permission from SirDesco & friends (see below):
+However, as part of ARR, this fork does not violate any copyright laws as I have recieved explicit permission from SirDesco & friends (see below):

 ![image](https://media.discordapp.net/attachments/728977460737081454/989883710381895700/FOR_GITHUB.png)

 # SirDesco is currently on sabbatical in preparation for the Kotlin rewrite of Synthesis.
-All the information below this heading is solely for reference purposes only, and may not reflect the contents of this specific repository.
+All the information below this heading is solely for reference purposes only, and may not reflect all of the contents of this specific repository.

 Releases and announcements at the official [discord](https://discord.gg/vAUuKSwbp6).
 Feedback such as suggestions, new features, bugs, etc. will also be collected there.